wandexdev/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Folder shows more projects on pointers, arrays and strings.
+# Folder shows more C projects on pointers, arrays and strings.

+##Teaches

 Task one contains a function that